Sharulatha-Ramesh/EduInnoHub/README.md

 ## Lessons Learned

-I have learned how to connect API's with frontend and database management.
+I have learned React, Node and MongoDB.